ignatiusfairlight/ignatiusfairlight.github.io/README.md

 # Portfolio Website

+This is my portfolio website.
+It is my own corner of the internet where I showcase everything (which can share) that I have done, post blogs entries to talk about other things (it could be anything, as long as it interests me), and the website itself is a project for me to practice web development.
+Other than that, others can find out about me here (for whatever reason I guess).

 Here's my portfolio website where I showcase everything that I have done.
-I also added a blog section to talk about other things (it could be anything, as long as it interests me).
+I also will add a blog section to talk about other things (it could be anything, as long as it interests me). to have a personal space to share my work, practice web development, and make it easier for others to learn more about me

 <!--
 ## Live Website